 The clerk helps the judge run the courtroom.
 The clerk will announce the opening of the court, recesses and adjournments and swear in witnesses.
-In R v Rogers, the accused is assumed not to be in custody and therefore will not be escorted into the court by a court services officer.
-As per 6.2.7, because Rogers is not testifying, Rogers is not a character to be included on the defence team.
-It may be the case that there is not accused to take the stand.
-The Court Clerk should clarify the situation with respect to the accused prior to the beginning of the trial.
+In R v Delaney, the accused is assumed not to be in custody and therefore will not be escorted into the court by a court services officer.